LukasWoodtli/WebPage/pelican/content/object_databases.md

     - Something that can be pointed to?
     - Can be passed on as a reference?
     - Distinct from single values
+    - properties and behaviour
+    - representing something (moddeling the real world)

 - Object:
     - properties
     - behaviour